tomerten/devops-homework/README.md

 The image should contain a webserver to serve static files that will be hosted in /opt/html.

-The container should run without superuser rights.
+Internally, the container should run as a non-root user.

 Curl should also be installed in the container for testing purposes.